chandra1sekar/data-engineering/07-Sourcing-Data/sync-slides.md

 #
 ## Assignment 07
+- Use Project 2 data
-- Step through this process using the Project 2 data
+- Step through this process (use spark to read from kafka)
 - What you turn in:
 - In your `/assignment-07-<user-name>` repo:
   * your `docker-compose.yml`